elatypov20/book_finder/Readme.md

 <b>UserInterface</b> is a wrapper, which provides to the user an opportunity to look for
 books of interest to him by <i>book name</i> or <i>author name</i>, borrow available books and return them and add a new ones by terminal.
+UserInterface provides opportunity to **Filter** books by different fields: keywords, authors and publication dates.

 <h3>Available features:</h3>
 * Search any book by name or by author